oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

         **Note:** Your Alert is automatically started!

+Use SQL Firewall to allow only authorized SQL statements and connections
+> [!TIP]
+> You've now created and enabled SQL Firewall policy for EMPLOYEESEARCH_PROD application user, and trained to allow authorized SQL statements and connections from Glassfish apps.
+We will now explore Database Firewall to prevent misuse/abuse of privileged DBAs credentials.

 ## Task 2: Use Database Firewall to restrict the DBA access over the network

 In this task, we will do the following